-Fallout 76 arrives in November, but you’ll be able to try the game before its official release date thanks to a beta on Xbox One, PlayStation 4, and Windows PC.
+Fallout 76 arrives in November, but you’ll be able to try the game a month before its official release date thanks to a beta on Xbox One, PlayStation 4, and Windows PC.

 The Fallout 76 release date is confirmed for November 14th and pre-orders are currently live at Bethesda and retailer partners like Amazon, Best Buy, and GameStop.

-A lot people will probably want to avoid a Fallout 76 pre-order, but many others will want to buy the game ahead of its release date.
+Some people will want to avoid a Fallout 76 pre-order, but many others will want to reserve a copy of the game ahead of its release date.

 If you want to try Fallout 76 before its release date, you’ll need to pre-order a copy of the game for Xbox One, PlayStation 4, or Windows PC.
 Bethesda plans to launch the beta on all three platforms though Xbox One users get first dibs.

-Trying the beta will help you get familiar with Fallout 76’s gameplay and setting.
-Thus, it’ll help you decide if you want to go through with buying the full version.
+Trying the beta will help you get familiar with Fallout 76’s gameplay and setting and that will help you decide if you want to go through with buying the full version.

-We don’t have a release date yet, but you can already put your name into the hat and get yourself lined up to try the Fallout 76 beta when it arrives.
+We don’t have a specific release date for the beta, but you can already put your name into the hat and get yourself lined up to try the Fallout 76 beta when it arrives in October.
 If that sounds like something you want to do, here’s what you need to do to get started: